 Kachchh is one of India’s richest areas for handicrafts and is particularly famed for its beautiful, colourful embroidery work (of which there are 16 distinct styles), but it also has many artisans specialising in weaving, tie-dying, block printing, woodcarving, pottery, bell making and other crafts.
 The diversity of Kachchh crafts reflects the differing traditions of its many communities.
 Numerous local cooperatives invest in social projects and help artisans produce work that is marketable yet still preserves their artistic heritage.
-For those interested in embroidery, a visit to the Living & Learning Design Centre (LLDC) Crafts Museum in Ajrakhpur is an absolute must.
+For those interested in embroidery, a visit to the Living & Learning Design Centre (LLDC) Crafts Museum in Ajrakhpur, 15km from Bhuj, is an absolute must.
 It's worth trying to get hold of the Kutch Craft Map, printed by the Somaiya Kala Vidya (www.somaiya-kalavidya.org) organisation, which works with individual artisans across Kachchh in a bid to preserve and enhance traditional craft.

 To explore the many artisan enterprises in the region, the best option is to hire an experienced guide for a day or so, as they can explain what each village is known for and steer you towards the best places to buy.
 You can purchase items of superb quality at the locations below; the cooperatives take cards, but individual craftspeople generally don't, so bring plenty of cash.